 What is a Boat Surveyor?

 Boat surveyors, sometimes referred to as marine surveyors, inspect vessels to ensure they are up to standards and in proper working condition.
-A surveyor is extremely knowledgeable and should offer advice and recommendations for purchasing a new or used boat.
+A surveyor is extremely knowledgeable and should offer advice and recommendations for buying a new or used boat.
 Boat surveyors evaluate nearly everything about the boat, including:

 - The Hull